deadsnxw/console-messanger/README.md

 ```
 Done.

-/disconnect - disconnect from server.
+/disconnect - disconnect from server
-/reconnect - connect to the same server.
+/reconnect - connect to the same server